asuh/front-end-windows/readme.md

 I think now is the time to briefly let you know that Windows 10 communicates with Microsoft by default.
 Microsoft collects data on how you use the operating system through a process called telemetry.
 There's not a lot of transparency about what's going on but there are many free and open source applications that help us shut down and block as many as we know about.

-First, I recommend you look through [PrivacyTools.io](https://www.privacytools.io/).
+First, I recommend you look through [https://www.privacyguides.org/en/](https://www.privacyguides.org/en/).
 There's a ton of valuable software and links to consume.
 Second, [consult this evergreen, updated list of privacy tools for Windows 10](https://www.ghacks.net/2015/08/14/comparison-of-windows-10-privacy-tools/).
 As of June 2018, most of the content is updated and relevant.
 Run any scripts you feel will help you.

 ## Windows Subsystem for Linux

 Web development is not a sole operating system or browser process.
 WSL gives us more tools such as using native Unix commands within Windows.
 This is a big deal if you come from a Unix based OS and want to feel more comfortable on Windows.

-Let's [install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), the latest version of WSL.
-You must be on the latest version of Windows 10, I recommend at least 21H1, but as far back as Version 1903.
+Let's [install WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install), the latest version of WSL.
+You must be on the latest version of Windows 10 or Windows 11.

 Powershell.exe (Run as Administrator)

-    dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart

-Next, enable the Virtual Machine Platform.

-    dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-Once you restart, set WSL 2 as the default.

-    wsl --set-default-version 2
+    wsl --install

-Now it's time to choose your Linux distro, which I recommend the [lastest version of Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)
+Now it's time to choose your Linux distro, which I recommend the [lastest version of Ubuntu](https://apps.microsoft.com/store/detail/ubuntu-on-windows/9NBLGGH4MSV6?hl=en-us&gl=us)

 ### Windows Terminal

 Once WSL is installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.
-Before we continue, let's install one more highly recommended program called *Windows Terminal*.
+Before we continue, let's use one more highly recommended program called *Windows Terminal*.
+As of Windows 11, this is included by default.
+Windows 10 22H2 should also now have it installed by default.

     choco install microsoft-windows-terminal